 DECISIONS!
 If you’re purchasing dye colours separately it’s easy to get overwhelmed.

-Here’s my recommendations for core colours.
+Here are my recommendations for core colours.

 Primary colours: Get a yellow, blue, and red/pink.
 Dharma label theirs as primary colours.
-These mix beautifully to create a huge range of beautiful colours, so you can do a lot with three colours.
+These mix to create a huge range of beautiful colours, so you can do a lot with just three colours.
 You can see them in use below.

 Black and/or indigo: Black is fantastic.
 It makes bright colours pop and is great for separating colours that would otherwise go muddy.
 Plus it’s perfect for minimalist tie-dyes, especially for boys and men – like this spider dye I made for my husband.

 Indigo is another great choice in this category.
 It works well by itself and with most other colours.
 You can use it to create great shibori dyes, as it looks classy with white.